Skip to main content

 Interview feedback is useful in several ways.

-1. It helps a company to decide whether someone should be hired.
 Written feedback gives you a detailed picture of how the candidate performed across different competencies, as well as if they seemed like a potential fit for the company culture.
 It helps you to weigh up pros and cons for each candidate and compare them with one another.

-2. It gives the interviewee useful information about their performance which can help them with their ongoing job search.
-Or if they end up taking the job, it can form the first step of their career development journey within that role.
+This can help them with their ongoing job search.
+Or if they end up taking up the job offer, it can form the first step of their career development journey within that role.

-3. It helps businesses understand how their interview and recruitment process is performing.
-Feedback from the company’s side can shed light on any areas for improvement in the hiring process.
-It’s even more useful when it’s combined with feedback from the candidates themselves.
+Feedback from the company’s hiring teams can shed light on any areas for improvement in the hiring process.
+It’s even more useful when it’s combined with constructive interview feedback from the candidates themselves.

 In this article we’ll focus mainly on the first two kinds of interview feedback – internal hiring feedback and candidate feedback – since the same documentation can often be used as the basis for both.